Horizon4/final-project-horizon/doc/sprint0/PB.md

 - Condition of Satisfaction
     1. When I click sign-up I should be able to add username and password that will become my credentials
     2. After entering my username and password when I press login I should be taken to my home screen

+- Point = 2

 ### Story 2

-- As a traveller, I should be able to search for flights from one destination to another destination so that I can include flights as part of my travelling budget
+- As a traveller, I should be able to search for flights from one destination to another destination so that I can include flights as part of my travelling itenrary

 - Condition of Satisfaction
     1. When I enter a from destination and to destination with a date selected, I should get a list of all the flights
     2. Select a particular flight and it becomes part of my budget

+- Point = 3

 ### Story 3